taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 1. The parent block hash $h_{i-1}$
 1. This block's hash $h_i$
 1. a RPL-encoded list of L2 transactions $X_i$.
 It is the data rolled up from L2 to L1 and what makes a rollup a rollup.
-In our code, we refer it as the `txList`.
+We also refer it as the *txList*.

 > Question(brecht): do we need $X_i$ or only its hash in ZKP computaton?